The Office of Residence Life and Housing is excited to welcome you to your home here at Wake Forest University!

 Community Director (CD)

 A full-time master’s-level, live-in professional who manages a residential community and supervises RAs and GHDs.
-CDs work with their staff to foster inclusive community through co-curricular initiatives, mentorship and faculty engagement.
+CDs work with their staff to foster an inclusive community through co-curricular initiatives, mentorship, and faculty engagement.
 Additionally, CDs work to ensure that students understand and abide by University policy, and provide general assistance to students with residential concerns.

 Faculty Fellows